 Step 1: Track Your Expenses

-Once you do begin tracking your monthly expenses, it will be easier to translate those numbers to a budget for living on the road.
+Once you begin tracking your monthly expenses, it will be easier to translate those numbers to a budget for living on the road.
 Your rent or mortgage and home maintenance costs will convert to RV Park fees and fuel while other expenses should remain relatively the same.

 Search online and you will find many RVers blogging about the cost of living on the road.
 Find those with a lifestyle similar to yours to help estimate your own expenses.